Lambdara/comets/README.md

 ## Plan:
 It's working decently well now, but these are some possible points of improvement:
+- Add realistic lighting to dust particles
 - More precise ship-asteroid collision check
 - Implement a proper sun (visual only, should be drawn out of accessible map)
 - Implement newtonian movement (turning doesn't change direction of movement, just of acceleration)
 - Add skybox
 - Add local score saving
-- Add shadows
+- Add shadows, especially from asteroids to dust
-- Add "dust" particles, the visibility of which is determined by shadows, giving a reverse sunbeam effect left by asteroids

 ## Libraries